joleel3389/sep10-freedom-project/tool/learning-log.md

   * The flex property combines the previous 3 flex properties, which are `flex-grow`, `flex-shrink`, and `flex-basis`.
     * The values when using the `flex` property will go in the corresponding order as well (grow, shrink, then basis).

-The following HTML shows how I tinked with the `flex` property.
+The following HTML shows how I tinkered with the `flex` property.
 ```html
 <div class="flex-container">
   <div style="flex: 2 0 0px">1</div>